 Active methods of growing involve more attention on the part of the grower as they require actively applying the nutrients and allowing them to be recycled.
 You can also have a non-recycled system that uses the nutrients once, also called run-to-waste systems, but it’s best to avoid these methods since—as the name implies—they are wasteful and could pollute the environment with unwanted compounds that could be recycled as food for your plant.

 The drip system is the most common option for hydro grows and one of the quickest since each plant can receive the same amount of nutrients.
 The nutrients in this system are delivered through a spaghetti tube or mechanism built to ‘drip’ into the top of the pot.
-The roots receive timer-controlled nutrients from this submerged pump and excess nutrients that are not absorbed by the plant can be reused.
+The roots receive timer-controlled nutrients from this submerged pump and excess nutrients that are not absorbed by the cannabis leaves, root, etcetera.
+Can be reused.
 A drip system needs to be checked frequently due to significant shifts in pH and nutrient strength levels.